 In short, PWA is a new interesting philosophy that may push native apps out of stores in the future, but so far there are more questions than answers.
 Companies like Google can invest huge resources in the development and support of applications, but for everyone else, it is quite risky and unpredictable.

-Hybrid apps are more of a cross-platform approach to native apps development.
-Hybrid are applications that are developed using the same technology for several platforms at once but are assembled into separate native applications.
+Hybrid apps are more of a cross-platform approach to native app development.
+Hybrid applications are developed using the same technology for several platforms at once but are assembled into separate native applications.
 Such development is usually built on libraries that somehow have native code on the inside.

 - A common code base for most of the functionality.
 For some functionality, such as accessing the server API, platform developers write almost the same code.
 In a hybrid approach, this functionality can be made into a separate code that is common to all platforms.
 Working with such code takes twice fewer man-hours as in the case of native development.